 2015.
 “The nature of Old Spanish verb second reconsidered.”
 Lingua 164, 132-155.

 2015.
 “Microvariation in Old Italo-Romance Syntax: Evidence from Old Sardinian and Old Sicilian.”
 Archivio Glottologico Italiano 100 (1), 3-36.

 2015.
 “The Old Sardinian Condaghes: A Syntactic Study.”
 Transactions of the Philological Society 113 (2), 177-205.

-Forthcoming.
-“On the C-System of Medieval Occitan”.
+2018.
+“Occitan, Verb Second and the Medieval Romance Word Order Debate”.
 In J. Berns, H. Jacobs and D. Nouveau (eds.)
 Romance Languages and Linguistic Theory 2015: Selected Papers from Going Romance Nijmegen 2015.
-Amsterdam: John Benjamins.
+Amsterdam: John Benjamins, 315-336.